centresource/angularjs_rails_demo/README.md

 Starting from Scratch
 =====================

 Because Rails makes it so easy to run Jasmine unit specs and RSpec (or Cucumber) integration specs on javascript apps, we don't need most of the extra stuff that comes with Angular.js.
-All we really need are the [angular.min.js and angular-ie-compat.js](https://github.com/angular/angular-seed/tree/master/app/lib/angular) and [angular-mocks.js](https://github.com/angular/angular-seed/tree/master/test/lib/angular).
+All we really need are [angular.min.js and angular-ie-compat.js](https://github.com/angular/angular-seed/tree/master/app/lib/angular) and [angular-mocks.js](https://github.com/angular/angular-seed/tree/master/test/lib/angular).

+Here are where I put the various files:
-* angular.min.js and angular-ie-compat.js go into vendor/assets/javascripts
+* angular.min.js and angular-ie-compat.js => vendor/assets/javascripts
-* angular-mocks.js goes into spec/javascripts/helpers
+* angular-mocks.js => spec/javascripts/helpers
-* (you can of course customize these locations)
+* controllers.js, services.js, templates.js, and filters.js => app/assets/javascripts.
+* Angular.js partials => app/assets/

 In order to use [Jasmine](https://github.com/pivotal/jasmine) for our javascript unit specs, while remaining fully compatible with the asset pipeline, we use the [JasmineRice gem](https://github.com/bradphelan/jasminerice). spec/javascripts/spec.js.coffee is required by JasmineRice.
 I put my angular-specific javascript specs into spec/javascripts/angular.
 See spec/javascripts/angular/controllersSpec.js for an example.